dcuddeback/termios-rs/README.md

 The `termios` crate provides safe bindings for the Rust programming language to the [terminal I/O interface](http://pubs.opengroup.org/onlinepubs/009695399/basedefs/termios.h.html) implemented by Unix operating systems.
-The safe bindings are a small wrapper around the raw C functions, which converts integer return values to `std::io::IoResult` to indicate success or failure.
+The safe bindings are a small wrapper around the raw C functions, which converts integer return values to `std::io::Result` to indicate success or failure.
 The raw C functions are available in the `termios::ffi` module, but must be called within an `unsafe` block.

 ## Dependencies
-In order to use the `termios` crate, you must have:
+In order to use the `termios` crate, you must have a native `libc` library that implements the `termios` API.

-* A Rust runtime with the `libc` crate.
-Since the `libc` crate's interface is considered unstable, you must install Rust from the nightly builds or from the latest source.
-* A native `libc` library that implements the `termios` API.
 This should be available on any recent version of OSX or Linux using `glibc`.

 ## Usage
 Add `termios` as a dependency in `Cargo.toml`: